acemod/language-arma-atom/README.md

 ![Syntax highlighting](https://raw.github.com/acemod/language-arma-atom/master/rsc/syntax_highlighting.png)

 ### Auto Completion

 To allow you to develop faster in SQF, we also added in auto-completion for all BI functions and script commands, as well as CBA and ACE3 functions and macros.

 ![Auto Completion](https://raw.github.com/acemod/language-arma-atom/master/rsc/auto_completion.png)

 ### Snippets

-Quick development also requires writing a lot of different blocks or combinations of code, we added a handful of useful snippets ranging from BI conditional structures and loops through CBA macros to ACE3 function headers.
+Quick development also requires writing a lot of different blocks or combinations of code.
+We have added a handful of useful snippets ranging from BI conditional structures and loops through CBA macros to ACE3 function headers to help you with this.

 ![Snippets](https://raw.github.com/acemod/language-arma-atom/master/rsc/snippets.png)

 ## Contributing